rounaksalim95/canvas-pdf-testing/overview.md

 # Canvas Table Workbook Application

 ## Overview
 This application is a web-based workbook that provides users with a vertically endless canvas where they can add, drag, and position tables.
 The canvas is designed to match the width of a standard letter page (8.5" x 11") and allows for infinite vertical scrolling.
 Users can add multiple tables containing dummy data and freely position them within the canvas.
+Tables can be resized by dragging the bottom-right corner.

 ## Technical Stack
 - **React + Vite**: For fast development and optimal production builds